Food & Feeding Retriever Training Articles Cinnstar Accomplishments Breeder Ethics

 Kennel Facilities

-Our new kennel facilities are designed and built with your retrievers comfort and health in mind.
-Our plans are to have 6 runs indoor/outdoor and two 10 x 10 outside runs.
-Cement with three foot block walls separating each retriever from its neighbor,and heavy gage chain link.
-6 x 4 inside, and 6 x 10 outside.
-The inside has heavy rubber horse matting and carpet or blankets for retriever comfort.
-Fans keep air circulating.
-Outside the runs are completely covered, and a mist system will be installed to reduce the high summer temperatures.
+Our new kennel facilities are designed and being built with your retrievers comfort and health in mind.
+We are a small training facility and have 8 large indoor/outdoor fully lighted runs.
+The floors are Concrete with four foot block walls separating each retriever from its neighbor, and heavy gauge chain link.
+7 x 5 inside, and 7 x 10 outside.
+The inside has heavy rubber horse matting and carpet or blankets for retriever comfort except in winter when we use cedar and pine flakes on top of the rubber horse matting for added warmth.
+In the summer fans keep air circulating and the plug windows over each kennel are open.
+Outside runs are completely covered.

 Good Sanitation is very important for overall good health.
 Runs are picked up frequently, disinfected and hosed out daily.
-Waste is removed by a direct line to the city sewer system.
+Waste is removed by a direct line to a separate septic system.

 Our Dog Truck